Harry Ricardo: Advances in engine design

 In 1919 Ricardo was studying the phenomena affecting the combustion within the petrol engine and the diesel engine.
 He realised that turbulence within the combustion chamber increased flame speed, and that he could achieve this by offsetting the cylinder head.
 He also realised that making the chamber as compact as possible would reduce the distance that the flame had to travel and would reduce the likelihood of detonation.
 He later developed the induction swirl chamber, which was an attempt to achieve orderly air motion in a diesel engine, the swirl being initiated by inclined ports and accentuated by forcing the air into a small cylindrical volume.
 Finally he developed the compression swirl chamber for diesel engines.
 This design embodied intense swirl with a reasonable rate of pressure rise and good fuel consumption.

 The compression swirl chamber design was called a "Comet" design (patented in 1931) and was subsequently licensed to a large number of companies for use in trucks, buses, tractors and cranes, as well as private cars and taxis.
 A Comet combustion chamber was used in the first Associated Equipment Company (AEC) diesel buses operated in 1931 by London General Omnibus Co, later part of the London Passenger Transport Board/London Transport.
 A later development of it featured in the world's first volume production diesel passenger car, the 1934 Citroën Rosalie.
 This meant that Britain led the world in the field of high-speed diesels for road transport at that time.
 This advantage was lost to the United Kingdom as a result of the heavy tax imposed on diesel fuel in the budget of 1938.

 Ricardo designed the 1921 T.T.
 Vauxhall engine which was described by Cecil Clutton in Motor Sport as a tour de force in the 1922 RAC T. T. O Payne in the Ricardo Vauxhall came 3rd, Jean Chassagne on a 1921 Grand Prix Sunbeam winning outright.
 The engine was later developed by Mays and Villiers, who fitted a supercharger, and was still a winner fifteen years later.

 In 1922 and 1923 Ricardo published a two-volume work "The Internal Combustion Engine".

-In 1927 Ricardo formed Ricardo Consulting Engineers (now known as Ricardo plc) in Shoreham-by-Sea, which has become one of the foremost automotive consulting firms worldwide and is publicly listed on the London Stock Exchange.

 Although Ricardo did not invent the sleeve valve, in 1927, he produced a seminal research paper that outlined the advantages of the sleeve valve, and suggested that poppet valve engines would not be able to offer power outputs much beyond 1500 hp (1,100 kW).
 A number of sleeve valve aircraft engines were developed following this paper, notably by Napier, Bristol and Rolls-Royce.
 Bristol produced the Perseus, Hercules, Taurus and the Centaurus, Napier produced the Napier Sabre, and Rolls-Royce produced the Eagle and Crecy, all using sleeve valves.

 In 1929 Ricardo was elected Fellow of the Royal Society.